 PartnersGlobal adheres to the values of participatory decision-making, collaboration, and consensus-building as the fundamentals of an inclusive, democratic society; and, we promote the application of these skills in all aspects of our work.
-The PartnersGlobal team includes process experts, facilitators, and trainers who apply those collaborative skills to achieve concrete results in technical areas such as the mediation and facilitation, collaborative advocacy, inclusive security governance, and organizational resiliency.
+The PartnersGlobal team includes process experts, facilitators, and trainers who apply those collaborative skills to achieve concrete results in technical areas such as the rule of law, women’s empowerment, security sector reform, and natural resource management.
 The Partners Network is renowned for undertaking cutting edge work and applying our process expertise to convene disparate parties to jointly tackle some of the most complex development challenges.

 Learning opportunities include:

-- Refine your research, analysis, and writing skills by supporting with relevant country, regional, and thematic area research.
+- Refine your research, analysis, and writing skills by supporting the team with relevant country, regional, and thematic area research;

 - Learn about the business development process from pre-proposal forecasting and capture, to proposal-writing and budgeting, to final award negotiation.
 Improve your writing, research, and financial skills as you assist with all aspects of this process;

 - Complete independent research projects that will help the team track trends and opportunities to grow our various regional and thematic portfolios, including fee-for-service and other non-USG opportunities;

 - Specific opportunities include attending meetings with donors and partners, assisting the team with brainstorming and strategic planning for our potential activities, and providing logistical support